Code of Conduct

 • Our Clients

-• Doing business in an honest and fair manner with our clients means that we must earn and retain their business based on the quality of our services and our ability to fulfill our commitments.
-Employees may not offer clients any cash payments or any benefits or rewards that violate applicable law or our business practices or policies or that have more than nominal value without Company Approval.
-Reasonable business entertainment is permitted so long as it is not in violation of applicable law and it is reasonable in the context of the business at hand and facilitates the Company’s interests.
+Doing business in an honest and fair manner with our clients means that we must earn and retain their business based on the quality of our services and our ability to fulfill our commitments.
+You may not offer clients any cash payments or any benefits or rewards outside the normal course of our business that violate applicable law or have more than nominal value without first obtaining the appropriate level of approval as described under “Waivers and Approval Under the Code.”

 • Our Vendors

-• Doing business in an honest and fair manner with our vendors means that employees responsible for buying or leasing materials and services on behalf of the Company must do so objectively.
+Doing business in an honest and fair manner with our vendors means that employees responsible for buying or leasing materials and services on behalf of Insperity must do so objectively.
 We choose to deal with our vendors on the basis of the price, quality and desirability of their goods and services.
-Employees must not accept or seek out any benefit from a vendor or potential vendor that would even appear to compromise their judgment.
-In addition, it is against Company policy to require that vendors give up trade with our competitors or purchase our services in order to continue their relationship with us, unless there is a legitimate business purpose for doing so.
+Employees must not accept or seek out any payment or other benefit from a vendor or potential vendor that would reasonably appear to affect their judgment or that is intended to result in favored treatment.
+In addition, it violates Insperity policy to require that vendors give up trade with our competitors or purchase our services in order to continue their relationship with us, unless there is a legitimate business purpose for doing so that has been approved by your Management Team member.
 Failure to adhere to this policy could also constitute a violation of antitrust laws.
+Further, we expect our vendors to comply with and adhere to the principles set forth in the Code.
+If you suspect that any vendors are violating the principles of the Code, please notify your Management Team member.

 • Our Competitors

-Employees are strictly forbidden from using any illegal or unethical methods to gather competitive information.
+Insperity’s policy is to compete solely on the merits of our services.
+Accordingly, you should not make false or misleading statements about our competitors or their services.
+All comparisons of our services with those of our competitors must be accurate and factually supported.
+You are strictly forbidden from using any illegal or unethical methods to gather competitive information.
 This includes stealing proprietary information or trade secret information or attempting to induce disclosure of such information by past or present employees of other companies.
 Anyone with even the slightest concern about the legality of information they possess or the means by which it was gathered should consult with the General Counsel.
-Employees should treat information about our competitors with sensitivity and discretion.
+You should treat information about our competitors with sensitivity and discretion.

 Competition Restrictions